CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 In this task, you will deploy the web service using kubectl.

-1. Open a **new** windows command prompt.
+1. Open a **new** Windows command prompt.

-1. Create a text file called `web.deployment.yml` in the `~/LABFILES` folder using the windows command prompt using VS code.
+1. Create a text called `web.deployment.yml` in the `~/LABFILES` folder using the Windows command prompt and VS code.
-   Editor.

    ```bash
    cd C:/LABFILES
    code web.deployment.yml
    ```

-1. Copy and paste the following text into the editor:
+1. Copy and paste the following code into the editor:

-    > **Note**: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.
+    > **Note**: Make sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.

     ```yaml
     apiVersion: apps/v1